Airline Marketing and Advertising Use Cases from American Airlines, Ryanair, Air France, and Others

 The booking option for a chosen flight is via Kiwi, an online travel agency

-Google makes it easy for airlines to drive more sales, because in most cases it offers you a direct booking option without fees.
+Google makes it easy for airlines to drive more sales because in most cases it offers you a direct booking option without fees.
 So working with metasearch engines is profitable for an airline, because it increases the visibility of your fares on the global market.
-And in the case of Google, the cheapest option for a certain destination will be shown right at the search page.
+And in the case of Google, the cheapest option for a certain destination will be shown right on the search page.
 Google’s top rank without any SEO, how’s that?

 Google Flights shown at the search page rate airlines by price

 A more unusual case of working with metasearch engines is by Icelandair.
-It experimented with showing flights of other airlines at their own website.
+It experimented with showing flights of other airlines on their own website.
 The purpose of the test was to show that Icelandair tickets can be cheaper, but the idea didn’t go anywhere.
 However, this case is an interesting slant on positioning in the market.